DevNdonate/PlateofHope/README.md

 - Empowers communities to support those in need.

 Tech Stack:
-- Frontend: [e.g., HTML, CSS, JavaScript]
+- Frontend: [e.g., HTML, CSS, JavaScript, React]

 How It Works:
 - Donors sign up and list items they wish to donate.